I am an advocate for teacher leaders who believe in service.

 Joen Larson, EdD

 "I am a positive person and believe teachers are leaders who make lasting impressions on students.
 I am an advocate for teacher leaders who believe in service.
-I find teacher preparation to be a very rewarding field since I am putting my thumbprint on future teachers by developing teacher leaders who serve students, parents, communities and the teaching profession."
+I find educator preparation to be a very rewarding field since I am putting my thumbprint on future educators by developing educators who serve students, parents, communities and the teaching profession."

 She holds a Master of Counselor Education from Iowa State University and a Doctorate in Educational Leadership from the University of Northern Iowa.
 She has experience as a preschool owner, Kindergarten, 1st, and 5th grade teacher, elementary principal, high school guidance counselor, consultant with the Iowa Department of Education and IPTV, and college professor at Upper Iowa University, Grand View College and Education Department Chair at Waldorf College.